brianbunke/brianbunke.github.io/_posts/2017-01-03-get-vmotion.md

 Here's how to get up and running:

-_Sorry, I don't know why this code block highlights improperly.
-[Open issue here] if you have a tip for me! :)_

 ```posh
 # First time only: Install it from the PowerShell Gallery with PS v5
 # Requires an admin PowerShell window